lilgigs/lilgigs.github.io/README.md

  	Sample Input: 'What do you like to do for fun?'

  * Languages: If the word 'languages' or 'language' is used Goldie will tell you how many he speaks.
+	Sample Input: 'How many languages do you speak?'
 ### Approach

  * Overall approach I think I did everything a little too piecemeal based on the requirements.
 If I retried the exercise I would let the requirements fall more naturally as the chat bot expands.